GodcraftPlata/misc-stuff_substratum-theme/README.md

 • pierx for the inspiration to make a little splash screen (even if it isn't working, like at all)

 • AndyYan (XDA) for letting me use his navbar overlays for MIUI and Oreo navbars (kang 100)

+• @DanGLES3 for the help with corner rounding

 • [Left icon](https://icons8.com/icons/set/left) icon by [Icons8](https://icons8.com)